Wat00/palworld-server-docker/README.md

 #### 2.4.
 Making a backup
 Docker tools which make backups of volumes can be used.

-Save files are inside the smaller `palworld_saved` volume and the server installation is inside the bigger `palworld_palserver` volume.
+The server installation is inside the `palworld_palserver` volume.
 #### 2.5.
 Updating the server

 ```